By Tim Lambert

 In 1801 at the time of the first census, Congleton had a population of 3,861.
 By the standards of the time, it was a fair-sized market town.
 Congleton grew rapidly during the early 19th century but the population then levelled off.
 In 1901 Congleton had a population of 10,707.

 The silk industry continued in Congleton in the early and mid 19th centuries.
-However, in the late 19th century it went into decline.
+However, in the late 19th century, it declined.
 Today industry in Congleton is mainly light manufacturing.

 Life in Congleton continued to improve in the 20th century.
 In 1902 a sewerage works opened in Congleton.
 The first council houses in Congleton were built in the 1920s and in 1936 a swimming pool was built.
 Meanwhile, the writer Alan Garner was born in Congleton in 1934.